"The hand of a craftsman engaged in his craft is always pure."

 L-R :The artisans in training; Lakhu ben demonstrating her applique cutting skills

-“Tata Chemicals realises the need for women empowerment at the grass root level and has been continuously facilitating them with various initiatives for the development of self, family and society.
-And with ‘Okhai’, we have been successful in making a remarkable difference in the lives of rural women.
-It has not only helped the rural women earn better livelihood, but has also spread awareness about the traditional crafts of the region.
-Thus, helping us preserve a rich part of our national cultural heritage for generations to come”, Said Ms. Alka Talwar, Head Community Development, Tata Chemicals Limited.
+“Tata Chemicals recognises the need for women’s empowerment at the grassroots level and has been facilitating various initiatives for self, family, and societal development.
+With ‘Okhai’, we have successfully made a remarkable difference in the lives of rural women.
+It has not only improved their livelihoods but also raised awareness about traditional crafts, helping to preserve a rich part of our national cultural heritage for future generations,” said Ms. Alka Talwar, Head of Community Development at Tata Chemicals Limited.

 L – R clockwise : Color theory charts .
 Daily tea breaks with the women .
 Behind the scenes – portrait photography with Bharmi Ben.